ZIPING-LIU-CORPORATION/react-adobe-embed/README.md

 yarn add react-adobe-embed
 ```

 Once installed, you can import the component into your React application and start using it right away.
-The component provides a simple and intuitive API for embedding Adobe documents and customizing the viewing experience.
+The component provides a simple and intuitive API for embedding Adobe documents and customizing the viewing experience. **To use the component, you will need to obtain a clientId from Adobe, which is required to access the Adobe Embed API**.
+These clientIds are tied to a specific domain or subdomain, thus create one accordingly to the page you intend to use the component on.
+You are free to use the clientId provided in the example below, but take note that it only works on `http://localhost:80`.
+See below on how to get a clientId.

 ### Get a ClientId

 You will need a clientId "key" from Adobe to use the Embed API and therefore this `react-adobe-embed` as well.
 You can get one for free (and create up to 20 keys) by visiting the [Adobe Embed API Creation Page](https://acrobatservices.adobe.com/dc-integration-creation-app-cdn/main.html?api=pdf-embed-api).
 Keys are tied to a specific `domain` that you specificy when creating a key, which means that the key only works for that `domain`, e.g. `app.exampledomain.com`, or `example.com`, or `localhost`.
 For you convenience, you may use the clientId show below in the example usages, but take note that it only works on `http://localhost:80`.

+## Troubleshooting common errors

+- `Cannot read properties of undefined (reading 'View')`
+  - **Remedy**: disable ReactStrictMode when rendering the React Application, e.g., remove <React.StrictMode>
+- `LicenseVerificationService.js:32 POST https://viewlicense.adobe.io/viewsdklicense/jwt 401 (Unauthorized)` (The pdf renders then immediately disappears for no apparent reason, sometimes showing an 'Unauthorized' error in the console and where the pdf was)
+  - **Remedy:** The provided `clientId` is invalid.
+This usually occurs because the `clientId` is not configured to permit Adobe Embed API calls from the current hostname.
+You may use the example `clientId` `324caa2a91b84f688935436cd2d25217` as shown above, but please note that this example `clientId` is only valid for use on `localhost` at port `80`, i.e., `http://localhost:80`.
+To generate your own `clientId`, visit the official Adobe page [here](https://acrobatservices.adobe.com/dc-integration-creation-app-cdn/main.html) for React Adobe Embed.

 ## Basic Usage Examples